Estimated reading time: 3 minutes

 There’s also a downside to this variety – they love to crack.
 They are particularly prone to doing so in a wet year (like this one), but even in a relatively dry spring some of them always crack regardless.

-From a home garden point of view they’re not a dead loss, as they’ll usually hang on to the tree and ripen anyway.
+From a home garden point of view, they’re not a dead loss, as they’ll usually hang on to the tree and ripen anyway.
 They’re still fine to eat if you don’t care what they look like.
 They’re also absolutely delicious made up as jam or preserved.

-Earlicot are particularly prone to cracking, but it’s a common trait in many apricot varieties.
+Earlicots are particularly prone to cracking, but it’s a common trait in many apricot varieties.
 It’s one of the reasons they can be a tricky customer in your garden.

 Another common affliction in your apricots at this time of year is a disease called Freckle.